Film Food

 recipe:

-Barquillos (Spanish crepes/wafers)
+Barquillos (Spanish crepes/wafers)5 egg yolks

 ¾ cup milk